coredns/coredns.io/README.md

 * Blog/News/Documentation - `content/blog/*` (depends on params, see `archetypes`)
 * Plugins - `content/plugins/*` and `content/explugins/*`

-Any blog post you'll tag with 'documentation' will also become visible on the "Documentation" link on the website.
+Any blog post you'll tag with 'stale' will pop up a warning after 9 months that the content of the post may not reflect the current workings of CoreDNS.

 Releases should be tagged with 'release = "number" and `data/coredns.toml` should be updated with the number.